-The Georgia College Placement Office provides assistance to students and alumni who seek part-time, summer or permanent employment.
+The Georgia College Career Services Office provides assistance to students and alumni who seek part-time, summer or permanent employment.
 The office does not place candidates, but assists them in adequately preparing for their job search through the identification of possible employers, resume development and interview techniques.
-Students may utilize the Placement Library which consist of reference books and literature provided by a variety of companies and agencies.
+Students may utilize the Placement Library which consists of reference books and literature provided by a variety of companies and agencies.

-The Placement Office maintains a current listing of positions available in business, industry, Federal, State and local government agencies.
+The Career Services Office maintains a current listing of positions available in business, industry, Federal, State and local government agencies.
 Many of these employers visit the Georgia College campus to recruit personnel.
-The Placement Office coordinates the visits and students who wish to take advantage of these opportunities must register with the Placement Office.
+The Career Services Office coordinates the visits and students who wish to take advantage of these opportunities must register with the Career Services Office.

 A Credentials Service is available for those students who wish to have their confidential qualifications available for visiting employers or to be mailed to employers at a future date.
-Students are asked to register with the Placement Office at the beginning of their senior year.
+Students are asked to register with the Career Services Office at the beginning of their senior year.

-The Placement Office also provides literature on a variety of career subjects and conducts job search workshops for interested students.
-For further information on Placement Services, contact the Office of Cooperative Education, Internship & Placement, located on the third floor of Parks Hill.
+The Career Services Office also provides literature on a variety of career subjects and conducts job search workshops for interested students.
+For further information on Placement Services, contact the Office of Career Services located in the Maxwell College Union.